burlachenkok/burlachenkok.github.io/_posts/2023-11-26-Personalized-FL-With-Compression-on-TMLR-Journal.md

 # Our Work

 The limited amount of data for training big models for Machine Learning can lead to poor machine learning models, or make even training impossible.
-Federated learning (FL) ([research.
-Google/pubs/pub45648](https://research.google/pubs/pub45648/), [arXiv:1912.04977](https://arxiv.org/abs/1912.04977), [arXiv:1908.07873](https://arxiv.org/abs/1908.07873)) has emerged as an interdisciplinary field focused on addressing these issues by training machine learning models directly on edge devices or organizations.
+Federated learning (FL) ([research.google/pubs/pub45648](https://research.google/pubs/pub45648/), [arXiv:1912.04977](https://arxiv.org/abs/1912.04977), [arXiv:1908.07873](https://arxiv.org/abs/1908.07873)) has emerged as an interdisciplinary field focused on addressing these issues by training machine learning models directly on edge devices or organizations.

 In contrast to training traditional machine learning (ML) models in data centers, Federated Learning trains ML models over local datasets contained on resource-constrained heterogeneous edge devices.